TransistorFM/podcastindustry.org/README.md

 ## Introduction

-I am personally curious abou the size of the podcast market.
+I am personally curious about the size of the podcast market.
 As industery participants, having an accurate sense of how big this market is (and how fast it's growing) can help us make strategic decisions.

 Currently, there are two public numbers that are often used to describe the overall value of the podcasting industry: